-(7.4) $$\delta(l_x, l_y) = \begin{cases} -1, & l_x = l_y, \\ 1 & \text{otherwise.} \end{cases}$$
+$$\delta(l_x, l_y) = \begin{cases} -1, & l_x = l_y \\ 1, & \text{otherwise} \end{cases}$$ (7.4)

-The iterative conditional mode (ICM) [6] algorithm is finally used to minimize the energy.
+The ICM (Iterative Conditional Mode) [6] algorithm is finally used to minimize the energy.

-In Figure 16 a segmentation result obtained with this approach is shown.
-The original image of Toulouse is displayed in Figure 16(a), and the scale map obtained from this image is displayed in Figure 16(b).
+On Figure 7.2 is shown a segmentation result obtained with this approach.
+The original image of Toulouse is displayed on Figure 7.2 (a), and the scale map obtained from this image is displayed on Figure 7.2 (b).
 Notice that the scale map is already quite regular and not that far from a usable segmentation result.
-Figure 16(c) presents the segmentation result obtained from this scale map after k-means and MRF modelling.
-A total of eight labels have been used, and the parameter of (7.3) has been set to $\beta = 1$.
+Figure 7.2 (c) presents the segmentation result obtained from this scale map after k-means and MRF modelling.
+A total of 8 labels have been used and the parameter of Equation (7.3) has been set to $\beta = 1$.
 Ten iterations are performed for the ICM algorithm.
 The first observation concerns the high spatial accuracy of the segmentation.
-Moreover, notice that using only one feature (the scale) a classification of the image between urban areas and nonurban areas is obtained: indeed, small scales occur in the urban parts of the image, while large scales characterize the nonurban parts.
+Moreover, notice that using only one feature (the scale) a classification of the image between urban areas and non-urban areas is obtained: indeed, small scales occur in the urban parts of the image, while large scales characterize the non-urban parts.